-The NBA was formed back in 1946 starting off as the Basketball Association of America, before it merged with the National Basketball League in 1949 and changed its name to the National Basketball Association, becoming one of the four major sports organizations.
-The early years of the organization were dominated by the Lakers who won a total of five championships, until the Boston Celtics took it from there, remaining on top for a total of eleven years.
+The NBA was formed back in 1946 starting off as the Basketball Association of America.
+However, it merged with the National Basketball League in 1949 and changed its name to the National Basketball Association.
+Becoming one of the four major sports organizations.
+The early years of the organization were dominated by the Lakers.
+They won a total of five championships.
+Until the Boston Celtics took it from there, remaining on top for a total of eleven years.

 Magic Johnson and Larry Bird: The Biggest Rivalry

-In the 1980s, the league experienced a whole new level of popularity, thanks to the rivalry between Larry Bird and Magic Johnson.
-These two were constantly going at it on and off the court and really showed the world what competitive sports were all about.
+In the 1980s, the league experienced a whole new level of popularity.
+It’s a popular Major Events in Basketball History Thanks to the rivalry between Larry Bird and Magic Johnson.
+These two were constantly going at it on and off the court.
+And really showed the world what competitive sports were all about.
 Thanks to this rivalry, the NBA was more popular than ever.
 This rivalry eventually led to TV deals and a wave of expansion.

 The international governing body of basketball call FIBA, decided to allowed players in the NBA to compete in international tournaments and the Dream Team was born.
 The Dream Team played in the 1992 Olympics and included the best basketball players in the world including:

-Obviously, the Dream Team would dominate the Olympics where they won each game by at least forty-four points.
+Obviously, the Dream Team would dominate.
+Though Olympics where they won each game by at least forty-four points.
 This type of international exposure caused the entire world to sit up and take notice of this type of talent.

 The NBA is Broadcasted in China